NextCenturyCorporation/neon-dash/STEP_BY_STEP_INSTRUCTIONS.md

 ## III.
 Neon Server

 The Neon Server is a REST server that provides datastore adapters, runs datastore queries, transforms query results, and performs data processing for applications like the Neon Dashboard (UI).
-For more information, please see the [Neon Server GitHub Repository](https://github.com/NextCenturyCorporation/neon-server)

 #### 1. Download and Build the Neon Server as a Docker Image